Gertrude Bustill Mossell

 True Womanhood & Racial Uplift

-Mossell also utilized her column to recenter young Black girls as important members of American society and the Black community.
+Mossell also used her column to center young Black girls as important members of U.S. society and the Black community.
 Speaking not only to adults but to girls, Mossell offered advice to prepare them to become productive members of society and learn self-protection techniques against employment inequities, violence, and oppression (Wright 95).
-The barriers to Black girls’ potential careers made this area of advice no easy feat.
-On one hand, Mossell depicted Black girls as vital for “the black home as a well-organized, industrious and egalitarian space in which black fathers, mothers, and children all had something to offer the community,” (Wright 102).
+The barriers to Black girls’ potential careers were myriad, but giving advice that could help overcome them was no easy feat.
+On one hand, Mossell depicted Black girls as vital for “the black home as a well-organized, industrious and egalitarian space in which black fathers, mothers, and children all had something to offer the community” (102).
 This framing of the home suggests more equal involvement across a variety of fields rather than alignment with strict gender roles.
-Mossell encouraged these girls to work outside of the home.
-However, she also acknowledged the difficulties in obtaining satisfactory and well-paying jobs, as another area of exclusion was employment: “While industrialization was beginning to open new doors for white women, black female workers were being crowded into the lowest-paying and lowest-status work” (Wright 104).
+In effect, Mossell encouraged girls to work outside of the home.
+At the same time, however, she also acknowledged the difficulty of obtaining satisfactory and well-paying jobs, as another area of exclusion was employment.
+As Wright argues in her analysis of Mossell’s columns, “[w]hile industrialization was beginning to open new doors for white women, black female workers were being crowded into the lowest-paying and lowest-status work” (104).
 Mossell did not, however, look down on domestic work.
-In fact, she frequently advised domestic workers on workplace protections and believed in their importance to the community’s advancement (Wright 105).
-Mossell did not practice the same exclusionary measures as the Women’s Department and ensured that women across many fields and domestic positions were included in her book, The Work of the Afro-American Woman.
+In fact, she frequently advised domestic workers about workplace protections and believed in their importance to the community’s advancement (105).
+Mossell did not practice the same exclusionary measures as the Woman’s Department in her writing and ensured that women across many fields and domestic positions were included in her essay collection, The Work of the Afro-American Woman.

 Recovering Mossell & Black Women Writers